AliyunContainerService/pouch/apis/README.md

 * raw API definitions via [swagger.yml](swagger.yml);
 * API struct files in `/apis/types` which are used in restful API between PouchContainer Client and Server.
-* API server implemented for PouchContainer daemon.
+* API server implemented for pouchd.

 ## Generated API Types